slowernews/wisdom-tldr/chapters/introduction.md

 ### How to come alive?

 <!--
-- Your new life will cost you your old one.
-- do not fear your own potential
+- you are under no obligation to keep being the same person you used to be.
+Your new life will cost you your old one.
+Do not fear your own potential.
 -->

 > *"All men die, but not every man lives."